openface/festorbot/README.md

 - Grant the bot these permissions in the server: `Manage Roles`, `Send Messages`, `Read Message History`, and (for the existing feature) `Manage Channels`.
 - Also grant **either** `Mention @everyone, @here, and All Roles` **or** mark the `@LFG` role itself as Mentionable (see below).
 Without one of these, the bot's `<@&LFG>` will render as a styled pill but will not actually notify role-holders.

-If you are only using the player-count feature, none of the above is required.
+If you are only using the player-count feature, only `Manage Channels` is required — the intents, the `applications.commands` scope, and the role/mention permissions are all LFG-only.

 ##### LFG feature setup